 The scary thing about all of this?
 Many people who have atherosclerosis do not even know they have it.
 That is where MESA comes in.
 MESA studies the sub-clinical indications of atherosclerosis.
 “Sub-clinical” means that the person who has the disease does not even know they have it since there are no apparent signs or symptoms.
 The disease flies below the radar where it can wreak as much havoc as its little heart desires while the person slowly becomes sicker.
 That is why studies focusing on sub-clinical diseases, like the one MESA is conducting, are so important.

 MESA started their study with 6,814 initial participants throughout four ethnicities―African American, Chinese, Hispanic and Caucasian.
 The participants agreed to take four exams throughout their lives, as well as answer follow-up and check-in calls that they received from the researchers.
-To study all these people, various field centers were opened at Columbia University in New York City, John Hopkins University in Baltimore, Northwestern University in Chicago, UCLA in Los Angeles, the University of Minnesota in the Twin Cities, and the Wake Forest University in Winston-Salem, NC.
-The central lab that processes all the biological samples and records is located in Vermont.
-At the hub of all these field centers and laboratories is the University of Washington in Washington State, the coordinating and data collection center.
+To study all these people, various field centers were opened at multiple universities.
+The central lab that processes all the biological samples and records is located elsewhere.
+At the hub of all these field centers and laboratories is another university coordinating the data collection center.
 Phew, that’s a lot of different places spanned out over a great distance.

 Goodness that is an awful lot of information and samples to keep track of!
 That is where Electronic Imaging comes in.
 To give you an idea of the scope of the MESA labeling needs―their initial study required 60 labels per person― 60 per person!
 That’s over 400,000 labels!
 Now that is a lot of labels!